Pylons/pyramid/docs/narr/startup.rst

-This chapter explains what happens between the time you press the "Return" key on your keyboard after typing ``paster serve myproject/MyProject.ini`` and the resulting output of the line ``serving on 0.0.0:6543 ...`` to your console.
+This chapter explains what happens between the time you press the "Return" key on your keyboard after typing ``paster serve myproject/MyProject.ini`` and the the time the line ``serving on 0.0.0:6543 ...`` is output to your console.

 The Startup Process
 -------------------